128technology/docs/docs/config_management_over_forwarding.md

 ### DNS

-DNS servers can be configured within `authority > dns-address` in one of two ways:
+DNS servers can be configured within `authority > router > dns-config > address` in one of two ways:

 * `automatic` - if the management interface is configured for DHCP, then the DNS server(s) learned through the DHCP lease are used
 * `static` - up to two DNS server addresses can be configured